activity-group3/smarte-vent.webclient/README.md

-# Matcha Web Client
+# CampusHub

 A comprehensive student activity management platform built with React, TypeScript, and modern web technologies.
 This application provides role-based interfaces for administrators, organizations, and students to manage, participate in, and analyze educational activities.

 ## 🎯 Overview

-Matcha Web Client is a full-featured web application designed to streamline student activity management in educational institutions.
+CampusHub is a full-featured web application designed to streamline student activity management in educational institutions.
 The platform supports three distinct user roles with specialized dashboards and functionality tailored to their specific needs.

 ### Key Features